webtranslateit/webtranslateit/README.md

 Installation
 ------------

-These instructions are for Linux and Mac OS X system.
-Follow [these instructions](http://help.webtranslateit.com/kb/tips/how-to-install-wti-on-windows) if you’re using Microsoft Windows.
+You will need ruby to run wti.
+On Linux or a Mac, it’s already installed.
+Install [RubyInstaller](http://rubyinstaller.org/) if you’re using Windows.

     gem install web_translate_it